FogMeta/go-mc-sdk/README.md

 ## Contributing

-Contributions to Meta-Client-SDK are welcome!
+Contributions to go-mc-sdk are welcome!
 If you find any errors or want to add new features, please submit an [Issue](https://github.com/FogMeta/meta-client-sdk/issues), or initiate a [Pull Request](https://github.com/FogMeta/meta-client-sdk/pulls).

 ## License

-Meta-Client-SDK is licensed under the MIT License.
+go-mc-sdk is licensed under the MIT License.